ARMAND PART III

-He let her go with a peck on the cheek.
+He bent down and let her go with a peck on her cheek.

 Don’t take it for granted, she thought.

-Samantha placed her hand over the gold heart around her neck.
+Samantha placed her fingers over the gold heart around her neck.
 But she didn’t answer.

-He was all full of childish charm and laughter all night long, acting as if he had crossed a threshold of personal release.
+Armand was all full of childish charm and laughter, acting as if he had crossed a threshold of personal release.
 After dinner they arrived at the Daisy for the first time since they met and danced together in a whirlwind of passion, gaining applause from the crowd.
-He truly was a magnificent male, dancing in his couture cut trousers and jacket.
+He was a magnificent male, dancing in his couture cut trousers and jacket.

-They hadn’t been together sexually for several weeks, and Samantha found the scent of his body exhilarating, needing his body for more than just dancing.
-When he twirled her she knew her long legs showed all the way to her hips.
+Samantha found his body exhilarating, her need for more than just dancing.
+When he twirled her, she knew her long legs showed all the way to her hips.
 She recalled how he slid his hand up the back of her thigh the night they met.
-When they did rest, she took his hand and placed it on her thigh under the table.
+When they rested, she took his hand and placed it on her thigh under the table.

 To be continued…Armand Part IV